{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Restart quiz

 Based on your answers, the impact of investment losses may be larger for you than for other people.
-That mean that may find it difficult to recover from losses in time to reach your long-term goals - even if emotionally, you feel prepared to take on that risk.
+That means you may find it difficult to recover from losses in time to reach your long-term goals - even if emotionally, you feel prepared to take on that risk.
 Your advisor can help you identify investment strategies that may be a good fit for your current financial situation.

 Based on your answers, you may feel some impact from investment losses.
 If you need to access your money soon or have several financial obligations, you may want to opt for lower-risk investments.
 But if you're comfortable with how much you have saved and feel financially stable, investing in higher-risk assets could potentially grow your returns.
 Your advisor can help you build a portfolio that works for your needs.